CONGRESS PLANNING GUIDELINES

 - What is the anticipated future of this region

 - What research is being done to improve grazing lands and livestock production

-- Safety is the major and primary factor when handling any group.
+- Safety issues – every effort must be made to ensure the personal safety of delegates.
+Tour leaders must know where and what medical facilities are available for emergencies and have a plan for getting someone there in an emergency.
 Stops along roadsides must be at locations where buses can get completely off the road so that passengers are not at risk from road traffic.

 - If there are multiple vehicles/buses, make sure that they stay together.
 Do not allow one group to deviate from the schedule and then attempt to catch up with the others.
 This adds to the risk and causes others to feel that they have missed an opportunity.
 If possible, consider having an escort vehicle that can help clear traffic in front of the procession and to be available in case of an emergency.

 - Inform delegates in the pre-congress information of what to expect from weather, altitude, sun exposure, insects, and personal needs.
 They need to be reminded to bring a hat, sunscreen, insect repellent, and any personal requirements such as medications that they might require.